rashedb63/RL-Example/README.md

    git clone https://github.com/rashedb63/RL-Example.git

 2. Open the project in Unity 3D.
-3. Load the main scene, which includes:
+3. Load the main scene, which includes:<br/>
    3.1.
-Learning GameObject: Set the Action parameter to:
-   0 – Identify maze walls
+Learning GameObject: Set the Action parameter to:<br/> 0 – Identify maze walls<br/>
-   1 – Generate Q-table
+   1 – Generate Q-table<br/>
    3.2.
-Replay GameObject: Uses the generated Q-table to perform the learned navigation.
+Replay GameObject: Uses the generated Q-table to perform the learned navigation.<br/>
 4. Play the scene and observe the training and performance in action.

 ## Recommended Usage: